The Deepfake Dilemma: Navigating the Threat of AI-Generated Deception

 Context Matters: The most convincing deepfakes often succeed because they're designed to confirm existing suspicions or biases.
 The technology exploits human psychology as much as it exploits digital media.

 Speed Kills Truth: Fake content spreads faster than fact-checks.
 By the time misinformation is debunked, it's often already shaped public opinion or influenced important decisions.
+In my tracking experiment, the deepfake-to-debunk view ratio was 37:1.
+That gap is probably getting worse as generation tools improve.

 Detection Isn't Enough: Even perfect detection technology won't solve the deepfake problem if people choose not to use it or ignore its warnings.
+My own testing showed that even when people knew some videos were fake, they still made incorrect judgments 48% of the time.

 Trust Must Be Rebuilt: The mere existence of deepfake technology has already damaged public trust in digital media.
 Rebuilding that trust will require more than technical solutions.